simonreisinger/Interactive-3D-Human-Heart-Visualization/README.md

 * Make UI more beautiful
 * Add german wikipedia articles
 * Add MIT Lizenz
-* Make App mobile compatible
+* Make App better compatible for mobile
 * Implement a backlog so COMAND + Z can be used
 * Rename Repo
 * Add Report to repo